-Each different American Indian tribe has their own set of specific eligibility requirements for tribal enrollment.
-You cannot simply state that you are descendent of such-and-such, who was a member of that tribe.
+Each different American Indian tribe has its own set of specific eligibility requirements for tribal enrollment.
+You cannot simply state that you are a descendant of such-and-such, who was a member of that tribe.
 You will often have to prove that your ancestor was indeed a member of that tribe, and you will also have to prove your relation to that ancestor.

 Certificate of Degree of Indian Blood (CDIB)